 There’s no need to load the family up and try to beat the rush to Denny’s or IHOP on a weekend morning.
-Breakfast skillets are an easy way to use up leftovers for an economical breakfast.
+Breakfast skillets are an easy way to use up leftovers for an easy, economical meal.

 Use whatever combination is lurking in your fridge.
 I have had great success with broccoli, zucchini, mushrooms, and cauliflower.
-Crumbled bacon, leftover ham, or chicken make great additions as well, although I might avoid any meat flavored heavily with herbs first thing in the morning.
+Sausage, leftover ham, or chicken make great additions as well, although I might avoid any meat flavored heavily with herbs first thing in the morning, your mileage may vary.

 Want some more breakfast ideas?
-Try these yummy breakfast recipes:
+Try these breakfast recipes: